Stuttgart Rebels

 The Stuttgart Rebels is an ice hockey team based in Stuttgart, Germany.
-They play in the Regionalliga, the fourth-highest level of ice hockey in Germany, in the Süd-West Division.
+They play in the Oberliga, the third-highest level of ice hockey in Germany.

 Arena

-The team plays at the 3,000-seat Eiswelt Stuttgart.
+The team plays at the 1,974-seat Eiswelt Stuttgart.

 History

 Since 1998 Stuttgart Rebels have played in the fourth tier of hockey in Germany every season except from 2003 to 2006 when they played in the Oberliga, the third division.
 From 1998 to 2000 the team was known as the Stuttgarter Eishockey-Club e.V.
 From 2000 to 2006 the team used the name Stuttgart Wizards before rebranding to the current name of Stuttgart Rebels prior to the 2006–2007 season.

 Honours

 Stuttgart Rebels have been champions of the Regionalliga Süd-West three times and 1-time champion of the Landesliga Baden-Württemberg.